Calbindin

 Calbindins are three different calcium-binding proteins: calbindin, calretinin and S100G.
-They were originally described as vitamin D-dependent calcium-binding proteins in the intestine and kidney in the chick and mammals.
+They were originally described as vitamin D-dependent calcium-binding proteins in the intestine and kidney of chicks and mammals.
 They are now classified in different subfamilies as they differ in the number of Ca2+ binding EF hands.

 Calbindin 1

 Calbindin 1 or simply calbindin was first shown to be present in the intestine in birds and then found in the mammalian kidney.
 It is also expressed in a number of neuronal and endocrine cells, particularly in the cerebellum.
 It is a 28 kDa protein encoded in humans by the CALB1 gene.

 Calbindin contains 4 active calcium-binding domains, and 2 modified domains that have lost their calcium-binding capacity.
 Calbindin acts as a calcium buffer and calcium sensor and can hold four Ca2+ in the EF-hands of loops EF1, EF3, EF4 and EF5.
 The structure of rat calbindin was originally solved by nuclear magnetic resonance and was one of the largest proteins then to be determined by this technique.
 The sequence of calbindin is 263 residues in length and has only one chain.
 The sequence consists mostly of alpha helices but beta sheets are not absent.
 According to the NMR PDB (PDB entry 2G9B) it is 44% helical with 14 helices containing 117 residues, and 4% beta sheet with 9 strands containing 13 residues.

 In 2018 the X-ray crystal structure of human calbindin was published (PDB entry 6FIE).
 There were differences observed between the nuclear magnetic resonance and crystal structure despite 98% sequence identity between the rat and human isoforms.
 Small angle X-ray scattering indicates that the crystal structure better predicts the properties of calbindin in solution compared with the structure determined by nuclear magnetic resonance.

 Calbindin is a vitamin D–responsive gene in many tissues, in particular the chick intestine, where it has a clear function in mediating calcium absorption.
 In the brain, its synthesis is independent of vitamin-D.